At work for you 24/7, no matter the weather

 Poor Connection or Faulty Equipment

 Customer-owned electrical facilities such as lines after the meter and wires to outdoor lights or outbuildings may malfunction and cause outages.
 Contact a qualified electrician to have facilities inspected regularly.
-Learn what equipment is the homeowner’s responsibility to repair.
+Also, learn what equipment is the homeowner’s responsibility to repair.

 We respond immediately to reports of an outage.
 Locating the source of a power outage without service crews physically inspecting electric lines and equipment can be difficult, especially during storms or at night.
 In many cases, during severe weather, roads are impassable, adding to the challenge of restoring service safely.

 That’s why we are installing hundreds of smart devices, called remote fault indicators, to electric lines to help restore service more quickly if an outage occurs.
-The devices instantly transmit outage and location details to MidAmerican Energy control room operators if they detect a service interruption.
+These devices instantly transmit outage and location details to MidAmerican Energy's control room if they detect a service interruption.

 Once it is safe for our crews to travel into your area, they will first drive through to assess the damage, and then return later with equipment and personnel to make repairs.